Build your own affordable DIY Industrial Coffee Table with this easy step by step tutorial. It’s the perfect living room addition for any decor style!

 Not only do we have a much needed new piece of furniture now, but we saved a lot of money building it ourselves rather than buying it.
 The DIYer in me is so proud!

-I’ve wanted one of these industrial wood top coffee tables for a while now, but the ones I liked were always a little out of my budget.
-So as any DIY enthusiast would do, I decided to attempt to make one myself!
+I’ve wanted one of these industrial wood top coffee tables for a while now.
+But the ones I liked were always a little out of my budget.
+So as any DIY enthusiast would do, I decided to attempt to make one myself for an affordable price.

 I have seen some of my fellow blog friends make some great knockoff versions of this coffee table (such as this one by Home Made Lovely), so I knew it could be done.